uveic/learning-rust/README.md

 # My journey learning Rust

 Code, notes, commands and other stuff I find useful or interesting while learning Rust.
-Mainly stuff I find I might want to come back to it in the future.
+Mainly stuff I might want to come back to it in the future.
 In no specific order.
 It might change over time.

-### Useful commands:
+### Commands:

 `rustup update`: update Rust to the latest version.